mbeale/gorecurly/README.md

 * Recurly.js signing
 * transparent post (probably not)
 * Option to add no auth to header "Recurly-Skip-Authorization: true"
-* Maybe some examples fetching with goroutines
-* Add a variable to test if subscription is in trial
-* Custom function to calculate account balance
 * Discount in cents for coupons not working

 Recurly.com